Summary

 “Arius … remained firmly within the tradition which saw the distinct subsistence of the Second Hypostasis as connected to God’s purpose as creator – a tradition with reputable ancestry in the Apologists, and probably … in Clement” (RW, 144).

 “Arius in the Thalia sees the Son as praising the Father in heaven; Origen generally avoids language suggesting that the Son worships the Father as God” (RH, 144).
+While Arius thought of the Father and Son as two separate Beings, Origen saw a much greater connection between them which eliminated the need for prayer, as we know it:

-“Origen, for all his stress on the Son as an independent ousia, does not for a moment allow that the Son might be an ‘object’ to us in isolation from his relation to the Father. … But this also implies that he (the Son) cannot ‘pray’ to the Father in any sense resembling that in which we pray, as all our praise and worship is in and through him.
+“Origen … does not for a moment allow that the Son might be an ‘object’ to us in isolation from his relation to the Father. … But this also implies that he (the Son) cannot ‘pray’ to the Father in any sense resembling that in which we pray, as all our praise and worship is in and through him.
 Arius’ insistence on the Son as an individual existing at God’s will and receiving grace ironically makes it easier for him to treat the Son as both object and subject of worship.”
 (RH, 144)

 A striking difference between Origen and the Arians is that, for Origen, Jesus had a human soul “whereas Arius’ contemporaries and successors … denied that the incarnate Word had any human soul at all” (RH, 65):